-If you are unable to work because of a disability, you may be eligible to receive disability benefits from the federal Social Security Administration (SSA) in the form of Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
-Presenting the proper evidence is crucial to an individual's qualification for disability income.
+Suppose you can't work because of a disability.
+In that case, you may qualify for benefits from the federal government's Social Security Administration (SSA).
+You can receive benefits through Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI) disability programs, or both.
+Showing the proper evidence is crucial to determining eligibility for SSDI benefits or SSI benefits.

 How the SSA Determines Whether You Are Eligible for Social Security Disability Benefits